-Use the latest Java JRE versions for JMS Capture Points and Groovy transformation scripts, as well as for File Capture Points if Groovy transformation scripts are used (for example, for iWD compatibility mode).
-Versions before JRE 1.5 are not supported.
+For JMS Capture Points and Groovy transformation scripts, as well as for File Capture Points if Groovy transformation scripts are used (for example, for iWD compatibility mode), Java 8 is the minimum required version.
+Java 11 is recommended.
 Here is a general description of the configuration requirements for Java:

 - Configure the jvm-path option in Interaction Server.
 In the java-config section, the jvm-path option must specify the path to the jvm.dll file (for Windows) or libjvm.so file (for UNIX platforms).
 Interaction Server requires this to start JVM by means of JNI.
 This option is required for JMS Capture Points and Groovy transformation scripts. - Configure the jvm-options section in Interaction Server.
-This section lists JVM option pairs, for example ["-Xmx256m",""] or ["-Djava.class.path",".;C:\myjars\my-jar.jar;C:\myotherjars\my-other jar.jar"].
+This section lists JVM option pairs, for example ["-Xmx256m",""] or ["-Djava.class.path",".;C:\myjars\my-jar.jar;C:\myotherjars\my-otherjar.jar"].
 If JMS Capture Points or Groovy transformations are present, the option -Djava.class.path must contain a path to the Genesys-provided JAR files, as well as the Message Queue provider-specific JAR files, which are required in order for JMS and Groovy scripts to run.